 Creative Project

-- Students should first meet with their faculty advisor to discuss potential project topics.
+Students should first meet with their advisor to discuss project ideas.
+After agreeing on a topic, students register for master project credits through Banner.

 General Program Requirements

-- Must have at least 15 credits at the 6000 level or above.
-Coursework below the 5000 level should be in areas outside the student's graduate degree field, and must be approved.
+- Coursework below the 5000 level should be outside the student's graduate field and must be approved.

 Total Credits | 30 |